felixlopz/hubrise-test-task/APPS-TEMPLATE/en/food-ordering-platforms.md

 To receive Just Eat orders in SOLUTION, you first need to connect Just Eat Flyt Bridge, an app included in your HubRise subscription.
 For more information about Just Eat Flyt Bridge, see the [Just Eat Flyt Bridge documentation](/apps/just-eat-flyt).

-To correctly receive your orders, specify the following values in the Just Eat Flyt Bridge configuration page.
-To learn how to view and modify the configuration page for Just Eat Flyt Bridge, see the [Just Eat Flyt Configuration page](/apps/just-eat-flyt/configuration).
+In the Just Eat Flyt Bridge configuration page, use the following values:

 | Section        | Name                                     | Ref code                                          |
 | -------------- | ---------------------------------------- | ------------------------------------------------- |